LBHackney-IT/comino-document-retrieval/README.md

 - ping : returns OK if the server is running
 - metadata/id : returns the metadata for the id provided
 - metadata/download/id : returns the file for the id provided
-- metadata/documentUrl/id : returns the url for the id provided
+- metadata/documentUrl/id : returns the document url for the id provided

 ## Deprecated Endpoints:
 - download/id : returns the file for the id provided